nitronoid/PokemonTCG/PTCGGuides.md

 **For each card:**

 - Prepare a .json file to store static data fields of a card.
-- Prepare a .py file to implement function implementation as python scripts.
+- Prepare a .py file to implement the card behaviour with named functions.
-- Both files should be in the same directory as of the current version.
+- Both files should be in the same directory as of the current version, named after their set.

  **See below**
 ___